-What our Task Force has accomplished:
+What our Task Forces have accomplished:

 1. Brought early childhood home visiting clinical and parent support services to Northeast CT.